The Flowers of St. Francis: Release and reception

 The film premiered at the 1950 Venice Film Festival, where it was screened before a packed audience and often applauded in the middle of certain scenes.
 However, critics gave the film mostly poor reviews.
 Guido Aristarco said that it displayed a formalist and false reality.
 Pierre Laprohon said that "its most obvious fault is its lack of realism."
 Years after its release, Marcel Oms called it a "monument of stupidity."
 However, The New York Times film critic Bosley Crowther praised it.
 On its initial release, the movie earned less than $13,000 in Italy.

 Pier Paolo Pasolini said that it was "among the most beautiful in Italian cinema" and Andrew Sarris ranked it eighth on his ten-best film list.
 François Truffaut called it "the most beautiful film in the world."

 Although somewhat poorly received at the time, the film is now recognized as a classic of world cinema.
 It has been released on DVD by The Criterion Collection and Masters of Cinema.

-In 1995, the Vatican listed the film as one of the forty-five greatest films ever made.
+In 1995, the Vatican included the film in its list of forty-five important films.
 In July 2021, the film was shown in the Cannes Classics section at the 2021 Cannes Film Festival.